dkublik/jekyll-now/_posts/2016-11-20-persisting natural key entities with spring data jpa.md

 If I rerun my test now I will got only one query persisting my object.

 &nbsp;

 #### Controlling the Flow

 So why is _isNew()_ checked in _save()_ method in the first place?
-Well - if the object is not new then you don't want to insert but update it, so you need to retrieve it it first like in the example below
+Well - if the object is not new then you don't want to insert but update it, so you need to retrieve it first like in the example below

 ```java
 def "should save with two queries for existing object"() {